 Are you looking for ways to keep the cats off of your garden?
-Well orange peel and pine cones are just a couple of items homeowners can use to keep unwanted cats out of their gardens and garden furniture.
+Well, orange peel and pine cones are just a couple of items you can use to keep the unwelcomed cats out of your garden and garden furniture.

 Here Are the Nine Recommended Ways to Keep the Cats off the Garden

-To form a bristly obstacle is one of the friendly ways to keep cats out your outdoor space.
-By doing this, place a collection of pine cones or branches in gaps around the bedding without ruining the natural look of the garden or causing them pain.
+Forming a bristly obstacle is one of the friendly ways to keep cats out your outdoor space.
+By doing this, place a collection of pine cones or branches in gaps around the bedding without ruining the natural look of your garden.

-You can gently drive away any unruly cats that persistently invade your garden by having a children’s water pistol filled and available.
+You can gently drive away any unruly cats that persistently invade your garden by having your kid’s water gun filled and available.
 Some of them really hates water, so a water pistol can be your best bet.

-To shoo away the unwanted visitors, purchase a high-frequency and ultrasound device is sure to scare them away.
-By doing this, you can hang a sensitive bell on the garden fence or fill a tin with stones that will rattle when disturbed by a cat.
+To shoo away the unwanted tabbies, device with a high-frequency and ultrasound device is sure to scare them away.
+By doing this, you can hang a sensitive bell on your garden fence or fill a tin with stones which will rattle when disturbed by a cat.